 Isle of Destiny (March 8, 1940)

-Released on March 8, 1940: An adventurous lady airplane pilot tangles with gun-runners on a South Seas island and two Marines come to her rescue.
+Released on March 8, 1940: (running time 1 hour and 22 minutes) An adventurous lady airplane pilot tangles with gun-runners on a South Seas island and two Marines come to her rescue.

 Produced by Franklyn Warner